agritheory/electronic_payments/README.md

 **Wise**
 - [Create a Wise sandbox account](https://sandbox.transferwise.tech/home) - it's recommended to use an example email and phone number.
 If you opt to skip the full onboarding process, it will automatically populate the account with money
 - Generate an API key from Account -> Integration and Tools -> API Tokens page
+- Wise API calls require the sending account's profile ID.
+You need an API call to find the sandbox's business's profile ID.
+The first time finding it can be done by leaving the Sending Provider info blank in Settings, then manually entering your Wise credentials.
+Leave the Merchant ID field blank and click "Save" - the validate function will show the profile ID options associated with your sandbox credentials.
+Copy the business one into the Merchant ID field and save in your environment variables.

 2. Save your preferred provider's test API keys as shell environment variables.
 If you're testing multiple providers, you can have keys saved for each of them.
 The next step explains how to specify which provider(s) to use in an automatically-generated Electronic Payments Settings doc.
 ```shell